In this Article

 1. Will Sciatica Affect My Labour?

 Sciatica will not affect the health of the baby.
-Women who suffer from sciatica maybe susceptible to severe pain during labour.
+Women who suffer from sciatica may be susceptible to severe pain during labour.
 Doctors can provide epidurals during the procedure to help ease this pain.
 Under normal circumstances, sciatica should not affect the overall health of both the baby and mother.

 2. How Long Does Sciatica Last?

-If the symptoms of sciatica are mild they usually can last between 4-8 weeks, this differs from person to person.
+If the symptoms of sciatica are mild, they usually can last between 4-8 weeks, this differs from person to person.
 Consulting a doctor is recommended for further information.

-3. Does Sciatica Make It Difficult To Care For My Baby?
+3. Does Sciatica Make It Difficult To Care for My Baby?

 Depending on the course of action taken to manage the pain caused by sciatica, child care can be almost normal.
 Unfortunately, sciatica can impact certain types of activities involved with child care.
 It is recommended to take the guidance of a medical professional during this period.
 Long term child care should not be impacted by sciatica.

-Conclusion: Sciatica can be a painful experience, and being informed is the first step to managing this disease.
+Sciatica can be a painful experience, and being informed is the first step to managing this disease.
 We hope this article helps you understand and manage this condition throughout your pregnancy and that you have a safe and healthy child with as little pain as possible.